top of page

 Former Students:

-Joshua Cox: Joshua graduated from the Co-op Engineering Program between MSU and MS&T, in Mechanical Engineering.
+Joshua Cox: Joshua graduated in Spring 2023 from the Co-op Engineering Program between MSU and MS&T, in Mechanical Engineering.
 Joshua worked in Dr. Moreno's lab from Spring 2022 - Spring 2023.
 He contributed to various projects on CDI, lithium-ion batteries, and the inital development and testing of electrochemical CO2 conversion using the H-cell.

-Ana Torres: Ana graduated from the Co-op Engineering Program between MSU and MS&T, in Mechanical Engineering.
+Ana Torres: Ana graduated in Spring 2023 from the Co-op Engineering Program between MSU and MS&T, in Mechanical Engineering.
 Joshua worked in Dr. Moreno's lab from Spring 2022 - Spring 2023.
 She worked on the construction and testing of lithium-ion batteries in coin cells to determine the effect of preparation techniques and cycling conditions on their longer-term aging performance.

 bottom of page